johndoe31415/subnautica-gps/README.md

 However, you cannot easily trilaterate yourself and record that position without placing another beacon.
 So, the engineer I am, I wanted to experiment with this and implemented a kind of "GPS style" trilateration.
-Initial implementation is in 2D only and expects two or three beacons placed on the water surface (i.e., the Z coordinate is zero).

-Then, you can enter two or three distances to any beacons and it will try to trilaterate your given position.

-I plan to add later to also give a bearing when there's a certain point you want to reach from a given location.
-Maybe even add true 3d trilateration, although this is much more complicated.
+This is what this is: It uses a relatively simple giant step/baby step type algorithm for 3D trilateration which should be numerically rather stable.

 Anyways, have fun.